BLavery/psuite-upython/pblynk.md

 -  "divider" (default 40) divides into 200 to give ticker frequency. eg divider 100 gives 2 ticks / sec.
 -  Use "state" to carry any data between calls.

-Define your callback, then register your Ticker (before b.run()):
+Define your callback, then register your Ticker:

 	def ticker_callback(state):
 		# do anything you like.
 Might be complex or long, but it should be still fast.
+		# Examine gpio pins?
+Do a virtual pin write? print to terminal or oled? ...
 		return new_state   # or just return
 	b.Ticker(ticker_callback, divider=40, initial_state = None)
-	b.Ticker(None) # disables
+	b.Ticker(None) # disables !

-## Software widgets at python end:
+## Software functions and widgets at python end:

 	b.notify(message_text)

-The following group need to be optioned on in your settings:
+The following bridge group need to be optioned on in your settings:

 	bridge = b.bridge_widget(my_vpin_number)   # all writes to this widget get bridged to other HW
 	bridge.set_auth_token(target_token)  # but first wait until "connected" !
 	bridge.virtual_write(target_vpin, val)  # val = single param only, no lists
 	bridge.digital_write(target_gpiopin, val)

-This next group also needs to be optioned on in your settings:
+This next extras group also needs to be optioned on in your settings:

 	b.lcd_cls(vpinnumber)
 	b.lcd_print(vpinnumberx, y, message) #  x=0-15   y=0-1